Glymur Waterfall

 A canyon hike to Iceland's 198-metre classic — close to Reykjavík, but not a roadside stop.
 Glymur Waterfall is a 198-metre cascade in Hvalfjörður, about 71 km from Reykjavík, and one of the highest waterfalls in Iceland.
 The photo is earned rather than grabbed from a parking lot: the standard route follows a canyon trail with river crossings, narrow ledges, and viewpoints that reveal the falls in stages as you climb.

-West Iceland · Iceland — exact GPS in the map file
+Golden Circle & Nearby · Iceland — exact GPS in the map file

-Updated West Iceland · All
+Updated Golden Circle & Nearby · All

 Overview